EPYC 7502 vs Ryzen 9 8940HX

 So, is Ryzen 9 8940HX better than EPYC 7502?

-Not in a simple one-size-fits-all way.
-EPYC 7502 makes more sense for workstation-style multi-core throughput, while Ryzen 9 8940HX is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 7502 makes more sense for workstation-style multi-core throughput, while Ryzen 9 8940HX is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7502 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7502 is the stronger fit.
 You are getting 1.8% better PassMark, backed by 32 cores and 64 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (128 MB vs 64 MB).
+It also has the larger cache pool with 100% larger total L3 cache (128 MB vs 64 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 8940HX is still the faster CPU overall, but EPYC 7502 makes more sense if price matters more than absolute performance.
-Ryzen 9 8940HX is at an unclear MSRP at unclear MSRP versus $2,600 MSRP, and it gives you a 15.0% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that EPYC 7502 is still stronger for heavier multi-core work with 1.8% better PassMark.
-EPYC 7502 is also 100.0% better value on MSRP (20.0 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen 9 8940HX is still the faster CPU overall, but EPYC 7502 is easier to justify if budget matters more than peak performance.
+Ryzen 9 8940HX comes in at an unclear MSRP at unclear MSRP versus $2,600 MSRP, and it still gives you a 15.0% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 7502 is still stronger for heavier multi-core work with 1.8% better PassMark.
+EPYC 7502 is also 100.0% better value on MSRP (20.0 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?